ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 Conversion from commarea format to VIRTEL variables (“commarea-to-output” conversion) may be performed by means of an INITIAL scenario or an OUTPUT scenario.
 The scenario begins with a description of the commarea format (MAP$ BEGIN, MAP$ END, MAP$ AREA, and MAP$ AREA-ATTRIBUTE), and continues with a TOVAR$ instruction which defines the source of the commarea.
-See the description of the “TOVAR$ instruction”, page 203 for further details of commarea-to-output conversion.
+See the description of the “TOVAR$ instruction” <#_V456UG_203 for further details of commarea-to-output conversion.

 1.23.54.
 MAP$ ABEND